Natural honey consumption by diabetics is complex and controversial. Too much of a good-thing is not helpful; or is it?

 The bees also add certain bioactive substances.

-“Honey is the natural sweet substance produced by Apis Mellifera bees from the nectar of flowers or from secretions of living parts of plants.
+Honey is the natural sweet substance produced by Apis Mellifera bees from the nectar of flowers or from secretions of the living parts of plants.

-Or excretions of plant-sucking insects on the living parts of stems and leaves which the bees collect and transform by combining with specific substances of their own.
+Or excretions of plant-sucking insects on the living parts of stems and leaves which the bees collect and transform by combining them with specific substances of their own.

-Researchers have found in the past that both these two sugars alone have unfavourable influences on diabetics causing weight gain and greater insulin-resistance.
+Researchers have found in the past that both these two sugars independently have unfavourable influences on diabetics causing weight gain and greater insulin-resistance.
 Yet natural honey has the exact opposite effect; a group taking large amounts over a period of 8 weeks lost on average 1.8 kg.

 Clearly some other factor is at work.